VineethaMekala/Goat_Pose_Estimation/README.md

 ```

 ## 4) How to Run Inference (Testing)
-## Run using VS Code Terminal
+## To Run this

-Open VS Code terminal and go to project folder:
+Open terminal and go to project folder:
 ```bash
 cd path/to/GoatPoseRun
 python Testing_code.py